jpedroegger/workflow-cluster/JetRacer/README.md

 The head unit represents the higher-level logic of the system, coordinating the operation of peripherals and providing user interaction functionality (e.g., infotainment system, control coordination).
 - **Responsibility**: Coordinate and manage the operation of peripherals.
 - **ROS2 Mechanism**: Provide high-level functionalities and user interactions through nodes that communicate with peripheral nodes.

-## Modularity and Separation of Concerns

-This structure ensures that:

-- **Bus Interfaces**: Abstraction of hardware communication for flexibility and scalability.
-- **Drivers**: Encapsulation of device-specific logic into reusable libraries, simplifying peripheral implementation and promoting code reuse.
-- **Peripherals**: High-level logic tied to devices, ensuring clear dependency on drivers and bus interfaces.
-- **Head Unit**: Higher-level coordination and user interaction, ensuring easy maintenance and extendability.

-By maintaining a clear separation of concerns, the architecture enhances system flexibility, modularity, and ease of maintenance.

 ## Build Instructions